-Management offers the greatest flexibility and broadest application of all the business majors by challenging students to understand both the social and technical aspects of an organization.
+Management is the process of planning, organizing, leading, and controlling resources (people, financial, materials, information) to achieve organizational goals and objectives.
+It involves the coordination and administration of various activities within an organization.
+The field of management includes various subdisciplines such as human resource management, supply chain management, leadership, operations management, and consulting.
 A major in management helps students develop the skills and tools necessary to pull both people and projects together in an effective and efficient manner, competencies that contribute greatly to the success of an organization.
 In the Luter School of Business, management education does not just take place in the classroom; students learn by doing here.
 Students work in teams to manage virtual companies using online simulation in which they apply business principles to make decisions about a future course of action.
 Students learn to use critical thinking and analytical skills to make decisions and take action when facing a novel or complex problem.
 Students also learn to express ideas clearly, and to lead, plan and organize a diverse and changing workforce.
 An emphasis on ethical standards is an integral part of the management curriculum.
-The management major prepares students for the challenges of our ever-changing, global, and information-rich society.
+Overall, a major in management can provide students with valuable knowledge, skills and opportunities that can help them succeed in a wide range of career paths, and it can open the door to many exciting and rewarding opportunities.